GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: Discussion

 \section{Discussion}

-\textsc{geepers} is a straightforward approach to principal effect estimation under strong monotonicity, built on widely-used regression models, which is more robust---though sometimes less precise---than alternative approaches under a wide array of scenarios.
+\textsc{geepers} is a straightforward approach to principal effect estimation under strong monotonicity, which is more robust---though sometimes less precise---than alternative approaches under a wide array of scenarios.
+It is built on widely used regression models, making it accessible to applied researchers.

+Like all other principal stratification methods, it is sensitive to violations of its underlying assumptions---in particular, the simulation results showed that including treatment effect moderators in the principal score model can lead to bias.
+Fortunately, \geepers does not assume that all relevant covariates are included, so researchers may conduct sensitivity checks by excluding suspected moderators from their analyses.
+However, dropping important predictors of principal stratum membership can also increase standard errors.
+One promising solution, which is the subject of ongoing research, is to incorporate automatic regularization into either principal score or outcome models.
+Proper regularization of the outcome regression can alleviate collinearity between principal scores and covariate regressors, which, in turn, may allow for a weakening of assumption \ref{ass:rci}.
+Future research will explore avenues for automatic regularization, including methods for accounting for regularization in standard error estimates, and determine when regularization can produce approximately unbiased estimates.

 There is good reason to hope that extensions to \textsc{geepers}, including cases in which $S$ takes more than two values, may be straightforward.
 For instance, in truncation by death problems \citep[e.g.][]{zhangRubin,ding2011} with weak monotonicity, $S_i=1$ if participant $i$ survives (or, more generally, if the outcome $Y_i$ is measured) and 0 otherwise, interest is typically in the principal effect for the ``always survive'' principal stratum in which $\sti=S_{ci}=1$.
 If, say, $\sti\ge S_{Ci}$, then every subject in the control condition with $S_i=1$ is in the always survive stratum, while those subjects in the treatment condition with $S_i=1$ are a mixture of the always survive and $\sti=1;\;S_{Ci}=0$ stratum.
-This scenario is broadly similar to the strong monotonicity, one-way noncompliance situation that this paper discussed.
+This scenario is broadly similar to the strong monotonicity, one-way noncompliance situation discussed in this paper.
 On the other hand, when no monotonicity assumption holds, both $\st$ and $S_C$ will have to be imputed for every subject; further research is necessary to determine the appropriate way to do so.